mzain94212-sys/Apache-Storm-updated/README.md

 Counts occurrences of each word.

 **WordCountTopology**
-Connects and runs the topology.
+Connects and runs the topology + addded kafka Spout.

 ## Tech Stack